 A cash-out refinance will happen when you replace an existing home loan by refinancing with a new, larger loan.
 By borrowing more than you currently owe, the lender provides cash that you can use for anything you want.
 In most cases, the “cash” comes in the form of a check or wire transfer to your bank account.

 You can use the proceeds of your loan any way you like.
 But the risk and costs cannot be ignored.
 It’s critical to use cash-out refinancing for things that will improve your finances and your ability to repay the loan.
 Some common uses for refinancing include:

 Although the uses above are popular, they aren’t always the best choice.
 Other types of loans may be a better fit, and we’ll explore those below.
-But first, some pros and cons to put those alternatives in context.
+Review these pros and cons to put the alternatives into context first.

 Pros and Cons of Cash-Out Refinancing

 It’s easy to understand why cashing out is appealing.
 When you can improve your existing loan with a lower interest rate than you already have—plus accomplish a goal—it’s tempting to go for it.

 Advantages of tapping home equity include: